lemurproject/CAsT-BERT-reranker/README.md

 ## Setting Up Solr

 ### Zookeeper
+Zookeeper is used to keep track of one or more Solr instances.
+In our system, we have indexes split over multiple Solr instances to decrease retrieval time.
+Zookeeper is a central place to keep track of all (or even just one) of the instances and their configuration(s).
 + Download apache zookeeper
 + Unzip zookeeper on server where it will run
 + Create zoo.cfg